dsnoob/GetDataCourseProject/README.md

 ```sh
 source("run_analysis.R")
 ```
-  - After the script is executed successfully, a file with * **tidydata.txt** * is created with final output.
+  - After the script is executed successfully, a file with * **tidydata.txt** * is created with the final output.

+  The data file will be of size 180 x 68 columns.
+Apart from the index the column names consists of transformed labels.